 AMD’s Robert Hallock confirmed, via Reddit, however, that the manufacturer would be returning to the soldered heatspreader for the second-gen Ryzen processors.
 That’s the same thermal interface AMD used for the initial 1000-series variants.

-Along with the new Ryzen 2000-series chips comes a fresh 400-series chipset.
-Don’t panic just yet if you’re rocking an existing 300-series AM4 board as it’ll still be compatible with the new Pinnacle Ridge CPUs, you’ll just need a BIOS update.
+Along with the Ryzen 2000-series chips comes a fresh 400-series chipset.
+Don’t panic just yet if you’re rocking an existing 300-series AM4 board as it’ll still be compatible with Pinnacle Ridge CPUs, you’ll just need a BIOS update.

-All the manufacturers of the 120-odd AM4 boards on the market have BIOS updates available for their 300-series boards to allow this cross-compatibility, and many were released in anticipation of the Raven Ridge desktop APUs earlier in the year.
+All the manufacturers of the 120-odd AM4 boards on the market have BIOS updates available for their 300-series boards to allow this cross-compatibility, and many were released in anticipation of the Raven Ridge desktop APUs early 2018.

-Because the new desktop APUs use a lot of the new features of the Pinnacle Ridge chips they require a new BIOS to work too.
+Because the desktop APUs use a lot of the features of the Pinnacle Ridge chips they require a new BIOS to work too.
 So, if you’re looking to pick up any 2000-series processor, be it Pinnacle or Raven Ridge, then you need to make sure your board’s updated first.
 AMD dropped an ‘AMD Ryzen Desktop 2000 Ready’ sticker on all updated boards, so if it ain’t got a sticker it needs updating before your new chip will work.
+It will do the same thing with 3rd Gen Ryzen, too.

 But what exactly do the 400-series board offer?